dominicfeliton/WorldwideChat/README.md

 ## Contributing
 Pull requests are welcome.
 File issues in the Issues tab; include things like version number, server software, and a detailed description of the bug.

+## Credits
+Thank you to:
+- jedk1 for OldVersionBookTranslate.java
+- DarkBlade12 for ReflectionUtils.java

 ## License
 [GPLv3](https://choosealicense.com/licenses/gpl-3.0/)